 Cons

-• Neighbors and homeowners associations may not allow this option.
+- Neighbors and homeowner associations may not allow this option.

 If you’re lucky enough to live in an area where winter never gets too harsh, you may want to opt for an outdoor self-storage facility to store your boat.
-They’re usually the most cost-effective option and still offer better security than storing your boat on your property.
+While these facilities are usually the most cost-effective option, they still offer better security than storing your boat on your property.

 Pros